My Profile Photo

 Holistic Service Teams - The “own that service” team

-• Senior to Staff level tech lead to support others in their break down of work and to pre-digest the challenges around the challenge
+• Senior to Staff level tech lead to support others in their breakdown of work and to pre-digest challenges

 Work Style